-Trish’s dear old Dad Neil shuffled off quietly yesterday.
+On Sunday, July 14, 2013, pete wrote: Trish’s dear old Dad Neil shuffled off quietly yesterday.
 As always no fuss.
-Made sure the family knew “No funeral, no memorial service, no nothing” before he went.
+Made sure the family knew “No funeral, no memorial service, no nothing,” before he went.

 He would say to me “I really MISS Trishy so much!”
-His other daughter Janet has been a star to him these last two years – and the last two weeks even more so.
-She’ll sure miss the hell out of him now, as will her Mom Iona, who Neil doted on, cooked for, looked after.
+Twin daughter Janet has been a star to him these last two years – and the last two weeks even more so.
+She’ll sure miss the hell out of him now, as will her Mom Iona, who Neil doted on, cooked for, looked after, pandered to.